google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

 to store the identity information.

 After successful federation,
-instantiate a `FederatedCredential` synchronously, or asychronously:
+instantiate a `FederatedCredential` synchronously, or asynchronously:

 Example of synchronous approach: